-Email Quarterly MBE subcontractor payment reports to OFP at officeoffairpractices.dhcd@maryland.gov and to the DHCD project manager on or before the 15th of the first month of the quarter for the duration of the contract.
-If the reports are not received the project will be determined to not be in compliance.
+Email Quarterly MBE subcontractor Payment reports to OFP at officeoffairpractices.dhcd@maryland.gov and the DHCD's Construction Project Manager on or before the 15th of each quarter for the duration of the project.
+If the reports are not received or not complete the project may be placed in noncompliance.

-Please Note: If any problems occur with the performance of the MBE firms or they are unable to perform the applicable CUF, please contact OFP's Socioeconomic Programs Manager at 443-623-8579 or OFP's Deputy Director at 301-429-7417 as soon as possible to ensure that the appropriate mediation and/ or add/removal process is utilized.
+Please Note: If any problems occur with the performance of the MBE contractors' or they are unable to perform the applicable CUF, please contact OFP's Director at 301-429-7417 as soon as possible to ensure the appropriate mediation and/or add/removal process is utilized.